rithikagorrepati/multimodal-protein-function-prediction/README.md

 Protein function can be represented through several complementary sources of information:

-- an amino-acid **sequence** contains biochemical and evolutionary information,
+- An amino-acid **sequence** contains biochemical and evolutionary information.
-- a protein's **3D structure** captures spatial relationships relevant to molecular function,
+- A protein's **3D structure** captures spatial relationships relevant to molecular function.
-- and a functional **annotation** contains biomedical and biological context.
+- A functional **annotation** contains biomedical and biological context.

 The central question of this project was: